DrUlrichAnders/digital/src/pages/blogs/explaining-components.md

 In this blog, I am going to introduce how a component is built.
 For this we are taking the `Header` component of this website (from version 1.1.0) as an example.

 There are two ways to define components in React.
-The easier way is to simply define a javascript function in ES6 syntax:
+The easier way is to simply define a JavaScript function in ES6 syntax:

 ```jsx
 const DCHeader = () => (